UMBC-DREAM-Lab/montemutacon/README.md

 ## Usage
 [main.py](main.py) is the entry point to the software.
-It will require adjustments for your own use-case as it is not a standalone library right now.
-The code is documented to help you figure out what's what, since you are not in our heads!
+It will require adjustments for your use case as it is not a standalone library right now.
+The code is documented to help you figure out what's what since you are not in our heads!

 ## How to Cite?
 If you use our software, please consider citing the original paper: